Skip to Main Content

 As a member of the Federal Depository Library Program (FDLP), the University of Mary Washington follows The Legal Requirements & Program Regulations of the Federal Depository Library Program.
 This policy affirms the University of Mary Washington's adherence to these federal guidelines for unimpeded use of electronic documents by public patrons.

-• There is no-fee access to all Simpson Library computer workstations with government information on CD-Roms, diskettes, and the internet.
+• There is no-fee access to all Simpson Library computer workstations with government information on CD-ROM, and the internet.

 • Simpson Library makes both tangible and electronic products available to users in a timely manner.